A Bartender Walks into a Bar (2020)

 At this point everyone quieted.

 I removed the cork with a pop and smelled it.
 Dark cherry notes.
-I poured the bottle into the glass (it fit the whole bottle) and it was a dark purple color.
+I poured the bottle into the glass (it fit the whole bottle) and it was dark purple.
 I walked to the side and put on my hat.
 Then I put 12 horse shoes on my left arm one at a time.
 Then I put the 13th horse show in my left hand and pulled my bandana up over my mouth and nose.
 I swiveled and strode out legs wide like a gunslinger.
 The audience laughed.
 I began leaning, and adjusting the horseshoe in my right hand, preparing for the throw.
 I noticed someone standing down range and I tilted my head to get him out of the way.
 He hurried out of the way; more laughter.
 I shook my head and went back to aiming.
 My hand barely left my hip and the horseshoe arced through the air, and made a hole on the back of the glass, red wine spilled out.

 I saw the spilled red wine, and though the glass still stood I dropped the remaining 12 horseshoes and walked out before applause could begin.
 I guess a bartender really never misses a shot.”

 The performance was documented with 36 photographs on film and two videos on cell phone cameras.
-One of the photos was used as a basis for the work Full moon bandit (2023), a cut-out of an archetypal cowboy
+One of the photos was used as a basis for the work Full moon bandit (2023), a cut-out of an archetypal cowboy exhibited at Mint ABF.

 Most recently performed was A Bartender finishes his Shift for Beef Cookie Blowout on the 6th of October 2023, an evening of performances exhibited in the cellar of the Royal institute of art.
 A bartender appears in formal wear and whiteface, with a pistol bottle filled with tequila- a cross between a ghostly host, possessed by the spirit of the nighttime, and a code switching service industry worker trying to match the whiteness of his role.
-The bartender made an appearance as a snubbed artist working at Gallery Beau travail at the opening of the
+The bartender made an appearance as a snubbed artist working at Gallery Beau travail at the opening of the Karin Larsson Wanted for Arson by Karl Holmqvist (where he claimed to have had his part in the performance cut by the organizer last minute).